 How to protect your vehicle investment

-Tips to properly take care of your car.
+6 tips to properly take care of your car

 According to the US-based Car Care Council, vehicle owners often ignore the warnings that their vehicles give them when things start to wrong.
-And eventually, when components fail, it’s not only cars that need fixing – the wallets of their owners are likely to be severely dented, too.
+Here are 6 tips, recommended by the Car Care Council, to keep your vehicle trouble-free:

-6. Drive smart: Whether it’s stop-and-go traffic, extreme weather, rough roads or heavy loads, it can sometimes be difficult to limit severe driving conditions.
+Whether it is stop-and-go traffic, extreme weather, rough roads or heavy loads, it can sometimes be difficult to limit severe driving conditions.
 However, you can drive smart and improve fuel economy by observing the speed limit, avoiding fast pull offs and sharp, aggressive braking, and driving as safely as possible in accordance with prevailing traffic and weather conditions.

 Remember, routine maintenance can go a long way towards saving you money, avoiding motoring headaches and protecting your vehicle investment!